 Five guests discuss the challenges and possibilities opening up in 2017.
 Kazu Haga of the East Point Peace Academy; Dena Eakles of Echo Valley Hope; Heart Phoenix of the River Phoenix Center for Peacebuiling; Rhonda Fabian, Editor of Kosmos Online; and Larry Spotted Crow Mann join Sherri Mitchell and Rivera Sun to look into what’s coming . . . the frightening, the hopeful, the encouraging, and the inspiring.

-It is the pledge of Echo Valley Hope to stand as a voice for peace and to support all who seek to live with dignity and respect for the Earth and her People.
+It is the pledge of Echo Valley Hope to stand for peace and to support all who seek to live with dignity and respect for the Earth and her People.
+We will not remain silent in the face of oppression and hatred.
+We choose to engage in the ways of the living.
+We choose cooperation and co-creation will all life.
+We choose peace.

 We recognize the implicit need of each individual to have dignity and peace.
 We acknowledge the capability of the Earth to provide clean air, food, and water to all; and we understand the sharing of these to be a sacred human right.
 We champion voices and efforts that reflect these understandings, as we know that our unity is our strength.